St. John's Jesuit High School and Academy: Academics

 To be enrolled in St. John's Jesuit, a student must pass the entrance exam.
 St. John's runs on a (4.0) GPA scale.
 Theology and English are compulsory for all four years of study, math and science, for three.
 St. John's is accredited by the North Central Association of Colleges and Schools, the Jesuit Secondary Education Association, and the Ohio Department of Education.
 St. John's offers a large number of honors classes which receive a 0.5 weight to their GPA.
 It also offers many Advanced Placement (AP) courses which receive a 1.0 weight and possible college credit.

 In 2007, the St. John's Jesuit Quiz Bowl team won first place in the Toledo City League and the Northwest Ohio Regional Tournament.
+Recently in 2023, the Quiz bowl team again won first place in the Toledo City League and the Northwest Ohio Regional Tournament.
+This netted them an invitation to the NAQT national tournament in Atlanta, Georgia.

 The Chess Team won back-to-back titles in the Greater Toledo Area High School Chess League in the 2010-2011 and 2011–2012 seasons.
 In addition, Evan Aubry won an individual national championship at the 2011 National High School Chess Championship.